sagemath/trac_to_gh/Issue 9307.md

 # Issue 9307: delete GHMM standard spkg from Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9307

 Original creator: was